-Testing the threshold values (3 x single-phase and 1 x three-phase) Each time feed a current which is about 3-5% above the threshold value for activation/tripping.
+Testing the threshold values (3 x single-phase and 1 x three-phase)

+Each time feed a current which is about 3-5% above the threshold value for activation/tripping.
 Check then the threshold values.

-Testing the total tripping delay (recommendation) Measure the total tripping times at the auxiliary contacts of the CB (CB tripping).
+Measure the total tripping times at the auxiliary contacts of the CB (CB tripping).

-Testing the trip delay (measured at the relay output) Measure the tripping times at the relay output.
+Testing the trip delay (measured at the relay output)

+Measure the tripping times at the relay output.